ssadedin/halo_dsd/README.md

 The customisations include:

  * Add custom trimming of FASTQ files to remove adapter contamination
+   - See details of the [custom trimming implementation](docs/AmpliconTrim.md)

  * Remove PCR deduplication step from Cpipe
  * Disable some downstream checks for metrics that are not applicable to Cpipe (eg: duplication rate)